United States 14 min

 • Maintain compliance with employment law updates

-How much does it cost to use an EOR in the US?
+How much does it cost to use an EOR in the United States?

-Generally speaking, you can expect an EOR service to cost you as low as $599 or exceed $2,000 per employee.
+Generally speaking, you can expect employer of record services in the US to cost you as little as $599 or exceed $2,000 per employee.
 However, it is important to keep in mind that these are highly variable amounts and your actual costs will depend entirely on your company’s needs as well as your US workers’ salaries.

 EOR services often come with two kinds of pricing: flat-fee structures and percentage structures.
 It is not recommended to partner with an employer of record service that charges a percentage, as percentage-based structures cause companies to reduce their workers’ salaries to cover the cost of third-party providers.